 Tiny creatures scatter unseen around me, their scent mixed with my own so we are barely distinguishable from one another.
 Dirty.
 Filthy.
 Diseased.
 The words take shape and then are replaced.
 Tree.
 Knowledge.
 Savior.
 There will be no need to remove the tree, for I might be old, but I still have tools and the ability to work.
 I have my hands.
 I have my stuff and my house.
 No, not my house.
 His house and my stuff.

-A tall stack of boxes teeter toward me and I try to push them back upright, but I’m not heavy enough.
+A tall stack of boxes teeters toward me and I try to push them back upright, but I’m not heavy enough.
 Slowly, ever so slowly, they lean into my body until my legs give way and I slide backward tumbling.
 My head hits the wooden planked floor with a thud I don’t hear but rather feel—an internal earthquake.
-My arms are pinned beside me, boxes sit on and around me, as the light above sways and sways.
+My arms are pinned beside me, and boxes sit on and around me, as the light above sways and sways.

 When the light stills and stops I see a small book with a faded-blue cover that has landed beside my head, inches from it.
 I can smell the musty, gluey scent as if it’s trying to lure me to it—calling me to pay attention.
 Squinting at the faded gold letters for several minutes I eventually make them out, “Relativity.”